Skip to main content

 Create a New Component

-For this example, we would like to create a new Component that dynamically sources Popular Products from BigCommerce based on certain filter and sort parameters.
+For this example, we would like to create a new DX Component that dynamically sources Popular Products from BigCommerce based on certain filter and sort parameters.
 Specifically, we want to return the most popular products in a specific category.

 1. Navigate to MANAGE EXPERIENCES > EXPERIENCE COMPONENTS.